When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: -Calculus: Scoped Resource Management

 \section{\withlang-Calculus: Scoped Resource Management}

-This section presents the \withlang-calculus, which extends the \arenalang-calculus with scoped resource management and reasoning about deallocation.
-Since deallocation reasoning requires no type distinctions or surface level annotations, most static typing rules remain identical to those of \arenalang-calculus.
-Hence, we focus on the dynamic typing and leave the presentation of static typing to the supplemental appendix due to the page limits.
-Content specific to dynamic typing is highlighted in \scopedynamicstext{violet}, while removing these parts yields the corresponding static system.
+This section presents the \withlang-calculus, which extends the \arenalang-calculus with scoped resource management and deallocation reasoning.
+Since our deallocation reasoning requires no type distinctions or surface level annotations, most static typing rules remain unchanged from \arenalang-calculus.
+Content specific to dynamic typing is highlighted in \scopedynamicstext{violet}, while removing these dynamic constraints yields the corresponding static system.